dhis2/design-system/organisms/data-table.md

 ![](../images/datatable-bordered.png)

 Bordered cells are useful when displaying very complex data that may have similar values.
-For example, a table that displays only number values is best shown with borders to help visually seperate the values.
-Tables where rows represent one 'record' that has different value types (name, address, age, etc.) do not need borders.
+For example, a table that displays only number values is best shown with borders to help visually separate the values.
+Tables where rows represent one 'record' with different value types (name, address, age, etc.) do not need borders.

 ---